zephyrproject-rtos/zephyr/boards/arm/nucleo_g431kb/doc/index.rst

 The STM32G431KB SoC provides the following hardware IPs:

-- Ultra-low-power with FlexPowerControl (down to 28 nA Standby mode and 84
-  |micro| A/MHz run mode)
 - Core: ARM |reg| 32-bit Cortex |reg| -M4 CPU with FPU, frequency up to 170 MHz
 - Clock Sources: